 Architects are advised not to over design foundations and waste concrete or wood, to apply efficient framing techniques that reduce the amount of wood in the home, and avoid ductwork in unconditioned spaces like an attic.
 Think about the fact that cross-ventilation from natural breezes can help reduce the load on cooling systems.

-This ultra-modern house plan # 149-1837 (left) at The Plan Collection with all the light, drama and intimacy you could want in a new home.
-The great room, kitchen and dining area is 12 feet tall and open to the outside with an expansive opening glass wall.Along with your high performance house plan, there are a number of new technologies that are energy efficient to round out your home, and many focus on mobile control for homes.
+This ultra-modern house plan # 149-1837 (above) at The Plan Collection with all the light, drama and intimacy you could want in a new home.
+The great room, kitchen and dining area is 12 feet tall and open to the outside with an expansive opening glass wall.Along with your high performance house plan, there are a number of new technologies hat are energy efficient to round out your home, and many focus on mobile control for homes.
 Some of the highlights of these new technologies include laser robot vacuums eco-friendly toilets with a motion-activated seat and lid, and air dryer.
 Add in really smart grid appliances and know that your home of the future will beinterconnected, master-controlled and wireless.

 Another popular trend gaining ground in home design is the ancient Asian art of Feng Shui house plans where both interior and exterior spaces surrounding your home are constructed to promote superb energy flow for achieving prosperity, good health and harmony in life.